After fifty years of SETI, scientists are still discussing the Drake Equation, and asking "Where are they?"

 So, perhaps scientists (e.g., the IAA SETI Post-Detection Taskgroup) and government officials of one or more nations would consider another approach.

-However unlikely it might seem that such efforts would succeed, both are simple, cheap, and could be done now.
+However unlikely (not!) it might seem that such efforts would succeed, both are simple, cheap, and could be done now.
 Of course the consequences for humankind, if successful, would be enormous.

 Even if we somehow could choose to initiate contact now with an advanced ETI, why would we?
-Why would we choose--other than curiosity--to begin a process which might be the most difficult, disruptive, and even destructive experience in human history?
+Why would we choose--other than curiosity--to begin a process which

 For the scientists and others discussing Global Warming, the continued destruction of our living planet, the dangers of nuclear weapons, genetic engineering, nanotechnology, and artificial intelligence--for those who wonder if our civilization will survive the coming years and decades--the answer should be obvious: Would any rational civilization ignore the possibility, however slight, of learning about life in the Universe, and the experiences of other rapidly evolving technological civilizations?